 Rugged Process Analysers for the Minerals Processing Sector

-The AL-DCIK use a standard toroidal conductivity element that has been used in the chemical, mining and food industries for decades.
+The AL-DCIK conductivity meter uses a standard toroidal conductivity element that has been used in the chemical, mining and food industries for decades.
 With inductive conductivity, the sensing element (electrode coils) does not come in direct contact with the process.
-These matched coils are encapsulated in a the steel/ceramic casing protecting them from the adverse effects of erosion.
+These matched coils are encapsulated in the steel/ceramic casing protecting them from the adverse effects of erosion.

 The AL-DCIK A/C conductivity probe is made using a stainless-steel sensor body with a PSZ ceramic core.
 The steel body can erode away without any effects on the measurement.
 The ceramic core does not erode at all maintaining the correct internal sensing area dimensions to eliminate drift.
 During times of low flow, scale can build up on the sensor.
 You simply remove the sensor, de-scale it and return it to service.
-Under normal process flow, the probe should erode away with no cause to maintain the device until it fails.
-Life expectancy of the sensor about 4-8 years.
+Under normal process flow, the conductivity probe should erode away with no cause to maintain the device until it fails.
+The life expectancy of the conductivity sensor is about 4-8 years.

 FEATURES AND BENEFITS:

 - Accurate, stable and repeatable real-time in-line measurement of conductivity in

 any process line size with almost any velocity

 - A rugged sensor designed specifically for harsh slurry environments

 - Flexible communications and repeatable calibration procedure

 - Enables process automatisation of alumina to caustic ratio control

 - Allows the user to install the sensor directly in the main process pipe eliminating